BananaOnTheWall/sublimetext2config/README.md

-sublimetext2config
+Sublime Text 2 Configurations
 ==================

-My very own Sublime Text 2 configurations
+My very own Sublime Text 2 configurations.
+It will grow as time goes by, I think